cisco/mindmeld/source/userguide/entity_resolver.rst

 Generate entity mapping files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Every Workbench app has an entity mapping file for each entity type.
+Every MindMeld app has an entity mapping file for each entity type.

 An entity mapping file is a JSON file containing a dictionary whose purpose is to provide information about entities of the given type, and, where applicable, about how the entity type corresponds to a knowledge base object type.
 Entity mapping files are used to train the entity resolver.